Deliverable tracking · BIM ISO 19650 · Autodesk Forma/ACC®

 02

-"Did you send it?"
+"Did you upload the drawing?"
 "Yes, last week."
-Nobody can find it.
+Nobody knew, and nobody can find it.

 03